rishimukherjee/instamojo-php-api-wrapper/README.md

 ### Recommended seamless checkout Option

  You can render your Instamojo checkout form and collect payments on your webpage with just the instamojo-payment-url obtained in `createPaymentRequest()` using JS based seamless checkout library.
-To know more how its work [Click here](https://docs.instamojo.com/page/seamless-checkout).
+To know more how its work <a href = "https://docs.instamojo.com/page/seamless-checkout">Click here</a>.

 ### Payment Request Creation Parameters